philgyford/django-spectator/README.rst

 Two Django apps:

-* One to track book and periodical reading, including start and end dates, authors.
+* One to track book and periodical reading, including start and end dates, authors, and cover images.
-* One to track events attended (movie, plays, gigs, exhibitions, comedy, dance, classical), including date, venue, and people/organisations involved.
+* One to track events attended (movie, plays, gigs, exhibitions, comedy, dance, classical), including date, venue (with maps), people/organisations involved, and images of tickets.

-For Django 1.11 to Django 2.2, running on Python 3.5 to 3.7.
+For Django 1.11 to Django 3.0, running on Python 3.5 to 3.8.

 It has URLs, views and templates to create a site displaying all the data, and Django admin screens to add and edit them.
 The templates use `Bootstrap v4.3 <https://getbootstrap.com>`_.